State Taxes on Social Security Benefits

 | Kansas | 2023 (fully exempt starting 2024) |

 In 2020, thirteen states taxed Social Security benefits.
 By 2026, that number has dropped to just eight.
-This trend reflects growing recognition that taxing retirement benefits places a disproportionate burden on fixed-income seniors.
+If your state is on the list of 8 today, there's a reasonable chance it won't be in a few years.

 States That Do Not Tax Social Security